-American mutual funds were a new and puzzling phenomenon: the French authorities entertained dark suspicions that IOS was selling fund shares to French citizens, and suddenly raided the mail at one of the post they spoke French, a language in which Cornfeld was now reasonably
+American mutual funds were a new and puzzling phenomenon: the French authorities entertained dark suspicions that IOS was selling fund shares to French citizens, and suddenly raided the mail at one of the post offices IOS was using.

 It was very clear that the time had come to move on.
 A police visit to Boulevard Flandrin drove the message home.